 Inkinen is also an accomplished violinist and studied at the Cologne Music Academy with Zakhar Bron.
-He has appeared as soloist with many of the leading Finnish Orchestras including Finnish Radio Symphony and Helsinki Philharmonic, with whom he performed the Sibelius Concerto in a concert marking the 100th anniversary of their performance of the work.
-He has appeared with orchestras including WDR Symphony Orchestra Cologne, Teatro Carlo Felice Genova, RAI Torino, Norrkopings Symphony and Orchestre National de Lyon.
+He has appeared as soloist with many of the leading Finnish Orchestras including Finnish Radio Symphony, Helsinki Philharmonic with whom he performed the Sibelius Concerto in a concert that celebrated the 100th anniversary of their performance of the work and has play/directed orchestras including Teatro Carlo Felice Genova, RAI Torino, Norrkopings Symphony and Orchestre National de Lyon.

 back to top